ColinIndieDev/CPLibrary/README.md

 ### 2D Lighting
 `class PointLight(glm::vec2 position, float radius, float intensity, Color color);`
-> Create a pointLight on a certain position with a
+> Create a point light on a certain position with a
 > radius, intensity of the light and the light color

 `SetAmbientLight(float ambientStrength);`